 Course fees

-Universities set their own fees and tuition costs vary widely depending on the course and the institution, so you'll need to check with your individual university to find out more.
+Universities set their own fees and tuition costs, which vary depending on the course and the institution.
+You'll need to check with your individual university to find out more.

 As well as tuition fees, you'll also have to factor in living costs, which depend on your location and lifestyle.
 You'll need to take into consideration accommodation, food, travel, entertainment and phone and internet costs.

-If you intend to study in New Zealand for more than a year, you'll need to prove that you have at least $15,000 (£7,882) to support yourself during the first year.
-If you're studying for less than three years, you'll need to prove that you have $1,250 (£657) for each month of study to contribute to your living expenses.
+If you intend to study in New Zealand for more than a year, you'll need to prove that you have enough money to support yourself during the first year.
+Depending on which city you plan to live in, Immigration New Zealand has estimated that you may need more than NZD17,000 (£8,220) per year to live on, working out at NZD1,417 (£685) per month.

 Funding to study in New Zealand